 Introduction to Pharmacology

 This course is designed to develop an understanding of the theoretical concepts surrounding pharmacology, such as the pharmacokinetics and pharmacodynamics of drugs, and the concepts surrounding pharmacotherapy.
-It gives specific information concerning cardiopulmonary, vascular, central and peripheral nervous system, and antimicrobial drug classifications as well as common examples in each category.
+It gives specific information concerning cardiopulmonary, vascular, central and peripheral nervous system, and antimicrobial drug classifications, as well as common examples in each classification.
 With each classification of drugs covered, their mode of action, their clinical effects and side effects will be emphasized.

 A minimum of a two-year health care diploma program and a sound knowledge of human anatomy and physiology and pathophysiology is strongly recommended.

 After completing this course, you will be able to:

 - Describe and define the basic terms and concepts of pharmacology.

 - Outline the functions and structure of the autonomic nervous system and describe the autonomic drugs.

 - Describe the neuromuscular junction and the agents used to block normal skeletal muscle contraction.